Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
 1. Find the `Speakers` icon in the bottom right part of the screen and click it using the left mouse button to open volume menu.
 2. In the volume menu, click the rightmost part of it and note the reult.

 **Expected result**